jina-ai/jina/README.md

 ```

-1. We build the second Executor for storing and retrieving images:
+We need to build the second Executor for storing and retrieving images:

 ```python
 class IndexExecutor(Executor):